volunteer with Habitat

-Volunteers are the heart – and muscle – behind Habitat Orlando & Osceola’s mission.
+Volunteer with Habitat Orlando & Osceola to become the heart – and muscle – behind our mission.

-Volunteer with us – while gaining networking experience.
+Volunteer with Habitat – while gaining networking experience.
 Come out and meet others while volunteering on a Neighborhood Revitalization project, our new construction sites or more.

 We welcome your group to volunteer on our construction sites or a neighborhood revitalization project.
 From raising walls to minor repairs, there is a task for everyone.